Lingcod – Fastidious, Fanged Fathers!

-Update November 2021: New research into Lingcod finds they replace ~2 of their 500 teeth every day.
+Update November 2021: New research finds Lingcod replace ~2 of their 500 teeth every day.

 Every year, our local dive club does several dives for Ocean Wise’s lingcod egg mass survey from around the end of January to March 10th.